WinthropUniversity/ComputingHandbook/servers/lovelace.md

 mpirun primes
 ```

 If this script is in a file called `submit.slurm` then you would submit this job by typing `sbatch submit.slurm`.
-When the job is done, there will be a new file in the same directory as where you submitted called `slurm-JOBID.out`, where `JOBID` is the numer assigned to your job
+When the job is done, there will be a new file in the same directory as where you submitted called `slurm-JOBID.out`, where `JOBID` is the number assigned to your job

 You can learn more about sbatch by typing `sbatch --help`.
 Additionally, we have placed a number of examples (in C, C++, and Python) in the `/thur115/examples` directory on Lovelace.